Trump once condemned the Jan. 6 rioters. Now he’s become one of their biggest supporters

 “If I run and if I win, we will treat those people from Jan.
 6 fairly,” he told the crowd.
 “And if it requires pardons, we will give them pardons because they are being treated so unfairly.”
 At that point, more than 670 people had been convicted of crimes related to the attack, including some found guilty of seditious conspiracy and assaulting police officers.

-In September 2022, Trump told conservative radio host Wendy Bell that he was helping some of the defendants, though aides declined at the time how or how much he had contributed.
+In September 2022, Trump told conservative radio host Wendy Bell that he was helping some of the defendants, though aides declined at the time to elaborate or say how much he had contributed.

 “I’m financially supporting people that are incredible, and they were in my office actually two days ago.
 It’s very much on my mind,” he said.
 “It’s a disgrace what they’ve done to them. … Contributions should be made.”